apla/node-clickhouse/README.md

 Promise interface **is not recommended** for `INSERT` and `SELECT` queries.
 * `INSERT` can't do bulk load data with promise interface.
 * `SELECT` will collect entire query result in the memory.
-See [Memory size](README.md#memory-size).
+See the [Memory size](README.md#memory-size) section.

 With promise interface query result are parsed synchronously.
 This means that large query result in promise interface:
-* Will synchronously block JS thread/event loop
+* Will synchronously block JS thread/event loop.
-* May lead to memory leaks in your app
+* May lead to memory leaks in your app due peak GC loads.

 Use it only for queries where resulting data size is is known and extremely small.<br/>
 The good cases to use it is `DESCRIBE TABLE` or `EXISTS TABLE`